rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 ````
 ---
 # Lesson 1: Kubechaos
-then we have description of the application container that will be running in the pod
+Further down we can see a description of the application container that will be running in the pod
 ```
     spec:
       containers: